blakerharrison/mango-social-manga/ReadMe.md

 ## Description

-Mango is a modern manga reader for iOS devices.
+Mango is a modern manga reader for iOS.

 ## Features